 I’m so stoked about a novel in the works for later next year.
 Here are five things about the Work in Progress besides the fact it has no title.

-- Genre: Historical romantic suspense and the trope, enemies to lovers
+- Genre: Historical romance, enemies to lovers, multicultural

 - The character (s) journey to America